Getting Your Prosthetic or Orthotic Device

 - Creating a cast of your body to work from

-Making sure the fit for your device is right may take some time and several adjustments.
-Getting the correct fit is one of the most important aspects of using your device.
+Getting the right fit for your device may take some time and several adjustments.
+Having the fitting correct is one of the most important aspects of using your device.

 Prosthetic & Orthotic Fitting